balaji-nordic/nrf-wsl-guide/README.md

   `usbipd wsl attach --busid={BUS-ID}`

-:point_right: *Tip 1:* It is observed that on some machines, windows automatically disconnects the device ramdomly.
-To avoid that, you may use the following while loop on PowerShell
+:point_right: *Tip 1:* It is observed that on some machines, windows automatically disconnects the device ramdomly 🤷‍♀️.
+To workaround that, you may use the following while loop on PowerShell (and leave it running)

 ```
 while (1)